Find A Talent Agent

 How to submit: The process differs for each agency.
 You’ll find instructions on how to submit on each agency’s website.
 Usually that process means filling out an online form or emailing the agency your headshot, resume, and/or reel.

 Be sure to follow the specific directions for each agency.
 Following directions is a core skill in acting & modeling, and you’ll want to demonstrate your abilities in this area.
-If measurements are requested, bust out that measuring tape so you can send accurate details.
+If measurements are requested, bust out that measuring tape so you can send accurate details!

 BEWARE OF SCAMMERS: